arm61/pylj/docs/source/visualisation.rst

 sample classes
 --------------

-pylj aims to provide a straightforward environment to designing custom classes for the inclusion of custom visualisation.
-This takes the shape of sample classes, currently pylj comes with 4:
+pylj comes with four different methods for visualising the simulation that is taking place:

 - JustCell
 - RDF
 - Scattering
 - Interactions

-Using the built in pylj tools we hope that course developers and users can design custom classes to use in their on laboratory exercises.
+Full information about the existing classes can be found in the sample class documentation.

+Using the inbuild tools it is straightforward to build your own custom sample class, or to have students design their own.